ars3niy/tdlib-purple/README.md

 * Renaming groups/channels
 * Secret chats

+### Animated stickers

+Converting animated stickers to GIFs is CPU-intensive.
+If this is a problem, the conversion can be disabled in account settings, or even at compile time (see below).

 ## Installation

 RPM packages for Fedora and openSUSE, Debian and Ubuntu are available at https://download.opensuse.org/repositories/home:/ars3n1y/ .